-The Fat Henricia star is found in the north pacific ocean, they are very common on the BC coast.
-They can be seen on the beach, under rocks, in tidal pools or on gravel.
-Its aquatic range are the coastal and subtital zones.
+The Fat Henricia star is found in the North Pacific Ocean, they are very common in the Pacific Northwest.
+They can be seen on the beach, under rocks, in tidal pools, or on gravel.
+Its aquatic range is the coastal and subtidal zones.
 They are almost always found near sponges and coral because of the currents they create, making it easier for the sea star to filter feed.
 They can be found from depths of 0 to more than 2000 meters.

 It has five slender legs that taper evenly to tips that are connected by a central disc.
 They can grow up to 20 cm.
 The sides of the legs are curving and smooth.
 The legs contain many of its organs.
-On the tips of the rays are the eye spots.
-These are dark pigmented organs that sense the presence of light.
+On the tips of the rays are the eyespots.
+These are darkly pigmented organs that sense the presence of light.
 The legs also contain parts of the stomach, nervous system, and most other organs.

-Fat Henricia Stars are also one of the only species of sea stars that broods its eggs.
+Fat Henricia Stars are also one of the few species of sea stars that broods their eggs.
 The female stays with the eggs while they hatch, and continues to stay with them as larvae.
 The larvae stay in a dome shape created by the female’s arms until they are ready to go into the ocean on their own.